-Hypertension, low pH, elevated C-reactive protein, signs of infiltrate or hyperinflation on CXR, and use of beta-adrenergic blockers, angiotensin converting enzyme inhibitors, warfarin or aspirin were covariates initially tested in stratified analyses which did not have an association with mortality at a p-value less than 0.15, and thus were not included in the regression models.
+Hypertension, low pH, elevated CRP, signs of infiltrate or hyperinflation on chest radiography, and use of β -adrenergic blockers, angiotensin-converting enzyme inhibitors, warfarin or aspirin were covariates initially tested in stratified analyses, which did not have an association with mortality (p<0.15) and thus were not included in the regression models.

-Table 2 shows two multivariate Cox survival models; one for the subgroup of patients with cTnT measurement, and one for the entire cohort.
-The same variables are used in both models, with the addition of EPS as a balancing score in the full cohort model, to adjust for the potential bias in the selection of patients.
+Table 2 shows two multivariate Cox-survival models: one for the subgroup of patients with cTnT measurement and one for the entire cohort.
+The same variables were used in both models, with the addition of EPS as a balancing score in the full cohort model in order to adjust for the potential bias in the selection of patients.

-In the regression analyses, several covariates had a significant positive association with mortality, with cTnT elevation, old age, anemia, reduced FEV1, low BMI, low oxygen saturation, cardiomegaly and history of ischemic heart disease, thromboembolism or cancer among the major contributors, whereas never smokers and statin users had a reduced mortality risk.
-Removing EPS from the full cohort model resulted in only a modest change in the HR for cTnT \geq 0.04 μ g/L to 1.61 (1.13-2.29).
+In the regression analyses, several covariates had a significant positive association with mortality; cTnT elevation, old age, anaemia, reduced FEV1, low BMI, low oxygen saturation, cardiomegaly and a history of IHD, thromboembolism or cancer were among the major contributors, whereas neversmokers and statin users had a reduced mortality risk.
+Removing EPS from the full cohort model resulted in only a modest change in the HR (95% CI) for cTnT $\geqslant 0.04~\mu g\cdot L^{-1}$ to 1.61 (1.13-2.29).

-Since cTnT concentration was highly skewed, a log transformed variable was generated and substituted for the stratified cTnT variable used in the models in table 2.
-The association with mortality was highly significant, with a hazard ratio per standard deviation for log(cTnT) of 1.24 (1.04 - 1.47) for the cTnT subgroup.
+Since cTnT concentration was highly skewed, a log-transformed variable was generated and substituted for the stratified cTnT variable used in the models in table 2.
+The association with mortality was highly significant, with an HR per SD for log(cTnT) of 1.24 (1.04-1.47) for the cTnT subgroup.

-Patients with ischemic heart disease, lung cancer and never smokers were then sequentially excluded from the models in table 2.
+Patients with IHD, lung cancer and never-smokers were then sequentially excluded from the models in table 2.
 The adjusted HRs for cTnT are presented in table 3.
-In all of the reduced models, elevated cTnT remained significantly associated with increased mortality risk for the full cohort, but only marginally significant in the subgroup model.
+In all the reduced models, elevated cTnT remained significantly associated with an increased mortality risk for the full cohort, but only marginally significant in the subgroup model.
 The HRs did not change appreciably between any of the smaller models.

 Six patients received a secondary diagnosis of acute myocardial infarction during the index admission.
-Excluding these patients from the analysis did not have any meaningful influence on the results.
+Excluding these